History of the Boy Scouts of America: Organization

-The new edition of the handbook– The Official Handbook for Boys was published.
+Handbook

+Seton wrote A Handbook of Woodcraft, Scouting, and Life-craft (now known as the 1910 Original Edition Handbook) which was the first version of the current Boy Scout Handbook.
+It borrowed heavily from Lord Baden-Powell's Scouting for Boys who in turn was based heavily on Seton's handbook The birch Bark Roll for his youth group The Woodcraft Indians.
+Published from July 1910 to March 1911, it covered the Scouting organization and camping skills but did not talk of first aid, knife and axe safe use or how to use a compass and map.
+The new edition of the handbook renamed The Official Handbook for Boys was published in June 1911 and covered similar topics.

+The original handbook a lot of material from Baden-Powell's Scouting for Boys.
+The Scout Law in this original source included that boys needed to be loyal to "his employers" and this was repeated in some early editions of the BSA material.
+Some union leaders understood this as BSA opposing the right to strike and the right to Collective bargaining.
+This loyalty was removed from the 1911 edition, but it took several years for some labor organizations to allow their members' sons to join Boy Scouts of America.

 West was elevated in prestige through a change in his title when in November 1911 he became the Chief Scout Executive.
 He and his staff created two requirements that became fundamental to the structure of the organization, which were the requirement that troop charters be issued to a community organization or established group of citizens (first known as the sponsoring institution and now known as a chartered organization), and secondly, that each Scoutmaster would be under the supervision of a registered troop committee consisting of a chairman and at least two members who were not the Scoutmaster or his assistants.

 In February 1912, Baden-Powell returned to the United States and West accompanied him on tour.
 Baden-Powell remarked that the BSA needed better communications.
-After discussions with the Executive Board, Boyce offered to fund a magazine if it were published by his company in Chicago.
+After discussions with the executive board, Boyce offered to fund a magazine if it were published by his company in Chicago.
 Livingstone declined the offer, noting that the board wanted the magazine to be published from the New York office.
 Boyce withdrew from all administrative duties and returned to newspaper management.
 West learned of a Scouting magazine called Boys' Life and recommended it for purchase.
 The first cover by Norman Rockwell, Scout at Ship's Wheel, appeared on the September 1913 issue.

 In 1912, Sea Scouting became an official program, based on the British Sea Scout program.
 Arthur Rose Eldred became the first Eagle Scout in 1912.

-Early controversies

-The original handbook used a wealth of material from Baden-Powell's handbook.
-The comments on loyalty to employers concerned the labor unions– the Industrial Workers of the World in Portland, Oregon protested loudly during the 1912 tour.
-These comments were removed from the 1911 edition and West made much of the labor positions of the rival American Boy Scouts.